 University of Puerto Rico-Río Piedras Campus IGERT Program: Natural-Human Systems in the Urbanizing Tropics

-This IGERT is based in UPR-RP Environmental Sciences Graduate Program.
-The deadline for application for this graduate program is January 20, 2011.
-The deadline for application for IGERT fellowships is February 27th, 2012.
-Prospective applicants must contact the program and a prospective advisor before applying.
+This IGERT is based in the UPR-RP Environmental Science Graduate Program, but students in other UPR-RP graduate programs may apply.
+The deadline for application to UPR-RP graduate programs is January 25, 2013.
+The deadline for application for these IGERT fellowships is February 25, 2013.
+Applicants must contact the IGERT program and a prospective advisor before applying.
 See the website and email addresses below.

 Benefits: $30,000/year for two years; $2,000 for travel and education materials; office, computer and software usage; reserved space in all special courses and workshops